v2tien/react-native-classon-example/README.md

 | videoStyle   (optional)       | Style object to customize video item view   | ViewStyle       |

 #### - ClassState
+The component displays the status of the class.

 | Name                    |               Description                                     | Type         |
 |-------------------------|---------------------------------------------------------------|--------------|
 | containerStyles         | Style object to customize container view                      | ViewStyle    |